Q&A: Bob the Drag Queen Talks Stand-Up Comedy Special | Hotspots! Magazine

 You also have your first stand-up comedy special, “Suspiciously Large Woman: Bob The Drag Queen,” which will premiere next week at Outfest 2017.
 How did this come about and are you proud of the outcome?

 I am very excited about it coming out, as I am a stand up comedian.
-I have actually been doing stand-up longer then doing drag.
+I have actually been doing stand-up longer than doing drag.
 Making people laugh is my favorite thing in the world.
 I hope this is one of many stand up specials for me.

 To have both my projects being shown at Outfest is unbelievable exciting.